Data protection in Luxembourg: overview

 Ideally, these clauses should not be modified.

 It is the data controller's responsibility to ensure sufficient guarantees are offered relating to protection of data subjects' privacy and freedom, fundamental rights, and exercise of these fundamental rights.
-Data controllers must convey to the National Commission information about the measures that have been taken to ensure these guarantees (see Question 16).
+Data controllers must convey to the CNPD information about the measures that have been taken to ensure these guarantees (see Question 16).
 A copy of the relevant parts of these measures including, if any, a copy of the data transfer agreement, must accompany the authorisation request form.

 Enforcement and sanctions